Technical facility on deforestation-free value chains

 Deforestation and forest degradation driven by agricultural expansion are growing at an alarming rate in tropical forest countries.
 These trends are contributing to the decline of biodiversity, weakening essential ecosystem services, and intensifying the impacts of climate change.
 In this context, transitioning to legal and deforestation-free value chains, particularly for commodities like cocoa, coffee, rubber, palm oil, soy and cattle, is essential to promote sustainable development and respond to increasing global expectations for environmentally responsible production.

-Our mission: supporting countries in the transition to deforestation-free value chains
+Our objective: supporting countries in the transition to deforestation-free value chains

 The Technical Facility on Deforestation-free Value Chains collaborates with commodity-producing countries to assist in transitioning to legal and deforestation-free value chains, in line with the EU Deforestation Regulation’s (EUDR) market requirements.